rails/rails/guides/source/security.md

 * The client can see everything you store in a session, because it is stored in clear-text (actually Base64-encoded, so not encrypted).
 So, of course, _you don't want to store any secrets here_.
 To prevent session hash tampering, a digest is calculated from the session with a server-side secret (`secrets.secret_token`) and inserted into the end of the cookie.

-However, since Rails 4, the default store is EncryptedCookieStore.
-With EncryptedCookieStore the session is encrypted before being stored in a cookie.
+In Rails 4, encrypted cookies through AES in CBC mode with HMAC using SHA1 for verification was introduced.
 This prevents the user from accessing and tampering the content of the cookie.
 Thus the session becomes a more secure place to store data.
-The encryption is done using a server-side secret key `secrets.secret_key_base` stored in `config/secrets.yml`.
+The encryption is performed using a server-side `secrets.secret_key_base`.
+Two salts are used when deriving keys for encryption and verification.
+These salts are set via the `config.action_dispatch.encrypted_cookie_salt` and `config.action_dispatch.encrypted_signed_cookie_salt` configuration values.

+Rails 5.2 uses AES-GCM for the encryption which couples authentication and encryption in one faster step and produces shorter ciphertexts.

+Encrypted cookies are automatically upgraded if the `config.action_dispatch.use_authenticated_cookie_encryption` is enabled.

-That means the security of this storage depends on this secret (and on the digest algorithm, which defaults to SHA1, for compatibility).
-So _don't use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters, use `rails secret` instead_.
+_Do not use a trivial secret, i.e. a word from a dictionary, or one which is shorter than 30 characters!
+Instead use `rails secret` to generate secret keys!_

-`secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`, e.g.:

     development:
       secret_key_base: a75d...